Kernel zoo

 7 Matérn

-The Matérn stationary (and in the Euclidean case, isotropic) covariance function is one a surprisingly convenient model for covariance.
+The Matérn stationary (and in the Euclidean case, isotropic) covariance function is a surprisingly convenient model for covariance.
 See Carl Edward Rasmussen’s Gaussian Process lecture notes for a readable explanation, or chapter 4 of his textbook (Rasmussen and Williams 2006).

 \[ K_{\textrm{Mat}}(\mathbf{x}, \mathbf{x}')=\sigma^{2} \frac{2^{1-\nu}}{\Gamma(\nu)}\left(\sqrt{2 \nu} \frac{\mathbf{x} - \mathbf{x}'}{\rho}\right)^{\nu} K_{\nu}\left(\sqrt{2 \nu} \frac{\mathbf{x} - \mathbf{x}'}{\rho}\right) \]

 where $ $ is the gamma function, \(\ K_{\nu }\) is the modified Bessel function of the second kind, and \(\rho,\nu\geq 0\).
-We many then read the differentiability of the solution directly off the parameterization.
+We may then read the differentiability of the solution directly off the parameterization.

 8 Periodic